Allan Baker and Kevin Crump: Trial

-Baker and Crump were tried in the Supreme Court of NSW.
+Baker and Crump were tried in the Supreme Court of NSW before Justice Robert Lindsay Taylor.
 At their trial, they pleaded not guilty to the four charges of murdering Lamb, conspiracy to murder Morse, maliciously wounding a police officer with intent to prevent lawful apprehension and shooting at police with intent to prevent lawful apprehension.
 It took the jury an hour and 45 minutes to convict Baker and Crump on all charges.
 Baker showed no emotion at the verdict, while Crump appeared to stare at the floor and shudder.

-Justice Taylor then sentenced both men to two terms of life imprisonment on the charges of murder and conspiracy to murder; plus 15 years for each of the two counts of malicious wounding.
-The judge said, "You have outraged all accepted standards of the behaviour of men.
-The description of 'men' ill becomes you.
-You would be more aptly described as animals, and obscene animals at that. ...
-I believe that you should spend the rest of your lives in gaol and there you should die.
-If ever there was a case where life imprisonment should mean what it says - imprisonment for the whole of your lives - this is it."

 Details of the torture Morse endured at the hands of Baker and Crump were suppressed during the trial as the information was deemed too graphic and disturbing for the public.

+Sentencing remarks

+Justice Taylor sentenced both men to two terms of life imprisonment on the charges of murder and conspiracy to murder; plus 15 years for each of the two counts of malicious wounding.
+The Justice's sentencing remarks are often revised and delivered by other Justices in similar cases and are widely quoted when the case of Baker and Crump is re-reported in the Australian media: